electron/website/blog/introducing-api-history.md

 ### API history documentation system / YAML schema

-The API history for a function/class/etc. is now placed directly after the Markdown header for that item in the form of a YAML code block encapsulated by a HTML comment.
+In the Markdown API documentation, the history for a function/class/etc. is now placed directly after the header for that item in the form of a YAML code block encapsulated by a HTML comment.

 ````yaml